Aconcagua Gear List

 Buffs

-Is a must-have for all outdoor multi-day activities.
+It is a must-have for all outdoor multi-day activities.
 A bandana or a balaclava cannot replace it.

 Buffs